segmentstream-com/segmentstream-com.github.io/_docs/datastreams/universal-analytics.md

 date: 2020-08-19
 ---

-**Universal Analytics Data Stream** allows to collect raw hit-level non-sampled data into your Google BigQuery account.
+**Universal Analytics Data Stream** allows collecting hit-level non-sampled data with unlimited dimensions and metrics into your Google BigQuery account using your existing Google Analytics tracker even if you use a free version of Google Analytics.

 ## Before you begin